| Eye Surgeons Need Patients'

 Flomax.
 The other makers of alpha-blockers revised

+their products' labeling as well.
 Subsequent research led by Chang and reported

 at a recent professional meeting found that